EDA Helicopter Training

 The overall concept was approved at the Ministerial Steering Board in November 2009.
-Its aim is to provide Member States with a framework to develop, consolidate and share best practices in order to meet the challenges of flying helicopters in a modern operational environment.
+Its aim has been to provide Member States with a framework to develop, consolidate and share best practices in order to meet the challenges of flying helicopters in a modern and challenging operational environment.
 The European Defence Agency provides several individual and interlinked projects:

 - Helicopter Tactics Instructor Course (HTIC)

 The Programme Arrangement (PA), the framework document of the HEP, was signed by the 13 contributing Member States in November 2012.
 In addition, Slovenia joined the programme in 2016.
 This act formally transitioned the HEP to a Category B programme.
-By enhancing the operating skills of helicopter crews across Europe, the HEP plays a part in increasing the deployable helicopter capability for contingency operations.
-The exercises focus on individual, environmental and multinational training, increasing interoperability through practical experiences, standardisation through the use of a Mentor Team composed by Helicopter Tactics Instructors (HTI), sharing operational experience and developing common tactics, techniques and procedures.
-HEP is a ten-year programme, a concrete indication that training together is an integral part of enhancing European capability and interoperability.
+By enhancing the operating skills of helicopter crews across Europe, the HEP has played a part in increasing the deployable helicopter capability for contingency operations.
+The exercises focus on environmental and multinational training, increasing interoperability through practical experiences, standardisation through the use of a Mentor Team composed by Helicopter Tactics Instructors (HTI), sharing operational experience and developing common tactics, techniques and procedures.
+HEP is a ten-year programme (2012-2022), a concrete indication that training together is an integral part of enhancing European helicopter capability and interoperability.

 The HEP is built on three main pillars:

-HOT BLADE 13 in Portugal further developed COMAO planning/ execution/evaluation.
+- HOT BLADE 13 in Portugal further developed COMAO planning/ execution/evaluation.
 Hot/high/dusty environment.
-HEP SOP introduced for the first time as common agreed standard.
-Mentor Team introduced, consisting from HTIC graduates was used to provide expertise and standardisation.
+HEP SOP was introduced for the first time as a common agreed standard.
+A Mentor Team consisting from HTIC graduates was used to provide expertise and standardisation.

 c) Core Planning Team (CPT)